Ginowan, Okinawa: Arts and culture

 The Okinawa Convention Center was constructed in Ginowan, and has hosted numerous international conferences.
 The city is also home to the Okinawa Prefectural Ginowan Marina, the Ginowan Municipal Museum, and the Sakima Art Museum.

+Historic sites

+In the recent decades, several turtleback tombs in Ginowan City were studied academically and some were designated cultural assets of Ginowan City, such as the Motobu Udun Tomb in Ganeko, Ginowan.
+The Motobu Udun Tomb is considered valuable for research on the relationship between the royal family and the Ginowan District of the time, the construction of ancient turtleback tombs, and their transformations.
+On February 25, 2021, the Motobu Udun Tomb was designated a cultural property historical site by Ginowan City in recognition of its high value as a material that unravels the relationship between Ginowan District and royal descendants at that time.

 Education

 Ginowan was home to the former Okinawa International University Junior College.

 Government

 Ginowan is run by a city assembly of 28 elected members.